Docs

 Using Plugins

-One of the unique features of better auth is a plugins ecosystem.
+One of the unique features of Better Auth is a plugins ecosystem.
 It allows you to add complex auth realted functionilty with small lines of code.

 Below is an example of how to add two factor authentication using two factor plugin.